puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 #### Environment

-If present, the value of `environment` MUST be a string representing the desired environment for this node.
-As noted above, ENC-set environments are not currently reliable, although this can be worked around by managing `puppet.conf` as a resource.
+If present, the value of `environment` MUST be a string representing the desired [environment][] for this node.
+In Puppet 3 and later, this will become the only environment used by the node in its requests for catalogs and files.
+In Puppet 2.7 and earlier, ENC-set environments are not reliable, [as noted above.][above]

     environment: production